From roadside delis to Uptown food courts and fancy sit-down spots, eateries in Sedona tend to have one wonderful feature in common: stellar views.

 Among the most sought-after lunch spots on a sunny Sedona day, the Open Range Grill and Tavern offers contemporary American cuisine and cantina favorites in a relaxed environment.

-Located on the top level of the Sinagua Plaza shopping center in Uptown Sedona, the restaurant features a temperature-controlled patio as well as an open-range-inspired dining room.
+Located on the second level of the Sinagua Plaza shopping center in Uptown Sedona, the restaurant features a temperature-controlled patio as well as an open-range-inspired dining room.
 Both offer unbeatable red rock views.

 More on Sedona: